futuregrid/deprecated-teefaa/README.md

 The goal of FG Teefaa is to provide the scripts and methods to easily provision multiple Operation Systems on multiple machines in users local enviromnent(Desktop, Laptop, VMs) and Bare-metal Cluster machines.
-In the use of FG Teefaa, Cloud is used as an important bridge between HPC Cluster and users tiny machines for passing OS images.
+In the use of FG Teefaa, Cloud is used as an important bridge between HPC Cluster and users Laptop/Desktop for passing OS images.

 Project website: http://futuregrid.github.com/teefaa/